orstavik/JoiEvents/docs/2_EventToEvent/7_Pattern3_PriorEvent.md

 sequence can be constructed.
 The benefit of this pattern is all the events can control the default action, the drawback of this pattern is that event listeners on the triggerEvent cannot be called upon to cancel the composedEvent.

+## PriorEvent reverses event sequence

+Native, composed events always propagate *after* the native triggering event:
+`mouseup` then `click`; `click` then `submit`.
+This order is intuitive: the trigger event *comes* before the triggered, composed event.

+We would like to have the same causal sequence for custom composed events.
+We would like to postpone our custom composed events so they run after their trigger event has completed their propagation, while still employing the EarlyBird pattern so it cannot be blocked from another event listener accidentally calling `.stopPropagation()`.
+In the next chapter we will look at how we can composed such custom events, AfterthoughtEvents, and their main, big limitation: no control of the defaultAction from the custom composed event.

 ## References